-All bilge pumps pump water out of thru-hulls located above the waterline in the hull.
-A high water bilge alarm monitors excessive bilge water levels and signals a high water condition through a visual and audible alarm.
 Under this condition, the bilge pumps will be automatically activated and the boat horn will sound until the bilge water falls to a safe level.
-The high water alarm display on the SYSTEM MONITOR screen of the power-up panel, installed on the port companionway bulkhead.
+Check the high water alarm display on the System Monitor screen of the power-up panel, installed on the port helm console.
 See section 4, Electrical Systems, for additional information on bilge pump and high water bilge alarm operations.